EtienneCmb/visbrain/docs/sleep.rst

   - Your cursor is red.
 Existing points are set in gray.
   - Double click on the hypnogram to add points
   - Hover an existing point in order to select it (the point turn green)
-  - Dragg the point (blue) on the diffrent hypnogram values
+  - Drag the point (blue) on the different hypnogram values

 .. figure::  picture/picsleep/sleep_livedit.png
    :align:   center